Matar Dieye

-Matar Dieye (born 10 January 1998) is a Senegalese footballer who plays as a forward for Debreceni VSC.
+Matar Dieye (born 10 January 1998) is a Senegalese professional footballer who plays as a forward.
+He last played for Israeli club F.C.
+Kiryat Yam.

 Club career

 He started his career in Italian fourth-tier Serie D with Sacilese.

 He made his Serie B debut for Vicenza on 23 April 2016 in a game against Spezia, as an 86th-minute substitute for Filip Raičević.

+For the 2017-18 season, Dieye signed with Maltese Premier League club Tarxien Rainbows, contributing in seven league appearances and scoring once.

+During 2018–2020, Dieye played in Ukrainian Premier League.
+First he signed with Olimpik Donetsk in the summer 2018.
+He spent one and half years with the club, before he was loaned out to fellow Ukrainian Premier League club Karpaty Lviv for the rest of the 2019-20 season.

-After playing for two years for the Croatian team HNK Gorica, during which he scored 7 goals in 55 league appearances, the club and Dieye officially parted ways on August 1st 2022.
+After playing for two years for the Croatian team HNK Gorica, during which he scored 7 goals in 55 league appearances, the club and Dieye officially parted ways on August 1, 2022.

+In March 2023, Dieye signed for KuPS on loan for the 2023 season with the option to buy.
+He made three league appearances with the first team, and additionally two appearances with the reserve team, but ultimately was unable to make an impact.

+Dieye joined Bellinzona on 3 August 2023.